Add a filter to a vector query in Azure AI Search

 }

 In queries, we used an identical filter for both prefilter and postfilter operations.
-We used a simple filter to ensure that variations in performance were due to filtering mode, and not filter complexity.
+We used a simple filter to ensure that variations in performance were due to filtering mode, not filter complexity.

-Outcomes were measured in Queries Per Second (QPS).
+Outcomes were measured in queries per second (QPS).

 Takeaways